Introduction of 2D AC Magnetic

 Use

-The Magnetic AC solution can be used to model devices in different domains such as: induction heating, electromagnetic compatibility in general and electromagnetic screening in particular (e.g. transformers tanks), rotating machines in steady state...
+The AC Magnetic solution can be used to model devices in different domains such as: induction heating, electromagnetic compatibility in general and electromagnetic screening in particular (e.g. transformers tanks), rotating machines in steady state...

-The Magnetic AC solution can be of the field-circuit coupling type, for the study of rotating machines, of transformers, etc. in steady state, when the numerical model must take into account the electric circuits associated to the device.
+The AC Magnetic solution can be of the field-circuit coupling type, for the study of rotating machines, of transformers, etc. in steady state, when the numerical model must take into account the electric circuits associated to the device.

 Workflow